Intracytoplasmic Sperm Injection Can Assist Male Factor Infertility

 What Are the Risks?

-Although risks are possible, having your procedure performed at the expert hands of Dr. Maclin will dramatically reduce your risk for complications and increase your chances for pregnancy by 70 – 80%.
+Although risks are possible, having your procedure performed by our team of experts will dramatically reduce your risk for complications and increase your chances for pregnancy by 70 – 80%.
 Issues related to ICSI can include: